saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 Salt is well suited to act as a configuration management system.
 This is because Salt:
 - can interface with a plethora of systems (Linux, Windows, Juniper, Cisco, ESXi and more)
 - interfaces with other external systems, or can easily be made to do so (Vault, Netbox, databases and more)
-- offers you easy ways to plug in Python libraries to overcome configuration challenge
+- offers you easy ways to plug in Python libraries to overcome configuration challenges
 - gives you granular control as well as ways to abstract complexity and work on a different layers

 ### Orchestration and automation: